Mulayam Singh Yadav

-Early life and education
+Early life and career

 Mulayam Singh Yadav was born to Murti Devi and Sughar Singh Yadav on 22 November 1939 in Saifai village, Etawah district, Uttar Pradesh, India.
 Akhilesh Yadav is his only son from his first marriage to Malti Devi.

+Yadav paternally belonged to Itoli village, Jasrana Block, Firozabad District, Uttar Pradesh, India.

 Yadav earned three degrees in political science — a B.A. from Karm Kshetra Post Graduate College in Etawah, a B.T. from A. K. College in Shikohabad, and an M.A. from B. R. College, Agra University.

 Teaching career

 Before joining politics, Yadav was engaged in teaching profession.
-In 1963, he was a lecturer at Jain Inter-College in Karhal, Mainpuri.
+In 1963, he was a schoolmaster at Jain Inter-College in Karhal, Mainpuri.
 In 1974, he was promoted to a lecturer after attaining his master's degree.